Nicolelam8891/nicolelam8891/README.md

  ##  🎋More info about me🎋
 I am a first-generation Asian American who strives to make a difference!
+I graduated from the University of California, Berkeley and received my Bachelor of Science in Nursing at Regis University through an accelerated 11-month program.
 I am fluent in Vietnamese, can speak conversational Cantonese, and currently learning Mandarin, Chinese.
 My hobbies include playing piano 🎹 and tennis 🎾!
 I chose to go into tech with the goal of making a difference in this world through coding!
 I am currently attending Turing School of Software & Design and recently completed Mod 3 and will be moving onto Mod 4 soon!
 Turing is a 7-month intensive program.
 I am currently in the front-end program, learning React, Javascript, HTML and CSS.

  <details>
   <br></br>